Image of Prevention tips

 The PBS KIDS Games app offers nearly 200 educational games, which can be downloaded for offline play anytime, anywhere.
 Learn more about these and PBS KIDS’ other apps here: https://pbskids.org/apps/

-•PBS KIDS for Parents (https://www.pbs.org/parents) has an Activity Finder (https://www.pbs.org/parents/activity-finder/ages-all/topics-all/shows-all/types-all) that enables parents to search for educational activities based on their child’s age, favorite show or various topics.
+•PBS KIDS for Parents (https://www.pbs.org/parents) has an Activity Finder (https://www.pbs.org/parents/activity-finder/ages-all/topics-all/shows-all/types-all) that enables parents to search for educational activities based on their child’s age, a favorite show or various topics.
 Resources to support healthy habits and conversations with children about coronavirus and other tough topics are also available on the site.

 What is Coronavirus?